NRT-PHASE-2/NRT/README.md

 </connectionStrings>
 ```

--Then you want to copy everything from the SeedData.txt file into a new SQL query.
+- Then you want to copy everything from the SeedData.txt file into a new SQL query.
 Execute it, and... you're ready to test!

 ⚠️ Requirements
 Visual Studio 2019 or later